 See point 6 for information about the supervisory board.
-As of 31 December 2015 the board of directors had eight regularly attending members of whom one represented the employees.
-Meetings of the board of directors are also attended by one regularly attending alternate for the employees.
-Four members of the board of directors are women.
+As of 31 December 2016 the board of directors consists of nine regularly attending members of whom two represented the employees.
+Four of the nine members of the board of directors are women.
 Members of the board of directors are appointed for two years at a time and can hold office for a maximum of 20 years, but not more than 12 years continuously in the same position.
 The group CEO is not a member of the board of directors.
-As from the first election held after 1 January 2016 the board of directors has nine members of who two represent the employees.
 None of the members of the board of directors appointed by the supervisory board are in any employment relationship or independent contractor relationship with the group beyond their posts as elected officers.
 The board members' independence has been assessed by the election committee and the board members are deemed to be independent, with the exception of the board members elected by the employees.
-The chair and deputy chair are elected by the supervisory board at separate elections for a one-year term.
+The chair and deputy chair are elected by the supervisory board at separate elections for a two-year term.

-The composition of the board of directors shall be based on the bank's articles of association.
+The composition of the board of directors is based on the bank's articles of association.
 In the election of board members the criteria of competence, capacity and diversity are in focus.
 The individual director's background is described in the annual report and at smn.no.
 The board of directors meets at least 11 times each year, and the members' attendance at meetings of the board is described in the annual report.
 The directors are encouraged to own the bank's equity certificates, and their respective holdings of ECs in SpareBank 1 SMN are shown under the presentation of the board of directors in the annual report and on the bank's website.